Boeing : FAA to Start Boeing 737 MAX Test Flights | MarketScreener

 The test flights, once planned for the summer of 2019, continued to be postponed as FAA and Boeing experts expanded their work to cover an array of new safety issues and previously unexamined computer shortcomings.

-Even if the flight tests go well, the MAX faces months of additional regulatory scrutiny-- including more testing of the plane's handling by a group of international pilots, further analyses by pilot-training officials, verification by outside safety experts and extensive maintenance work--before the jetliners are ready to fly passengers.
+Even if the flight tests go well, the MAX faces more testing of the plane's handling by a group of international pilots, further analyses by pilot-training officials, verification by teams of outside safety experts and extensive maintenance work before the jetliners can be deemed ready to fly passengers.

 Some 800 MAX planes are grounded, with roughly half of them in storage under Boeing's control because they were never delivered to customers.